 Install and Configure Update Factory Client packages for Embedded Android¶

 The UF UI App can be used to configure Update Factory as an app using the native Android keyboard.
 If you have the ufConf.conf file defined, the UF UI App will read that configuration file first and not require user input for configuration in the app.
 Additionally, the UF UI App can also be used to monitor update statuses between the device and Update Factory.
 It can be useful for debugging purposes.

 In addition, Kynetics provides these clients as Android Package (APK) files for side-load installation.
 The UF Client Service must be installed as a SYSTEM application to work correctly.
 To be a system app, it is necessary to sign the application with the platform key.
 This can be the test version of the platform key provided by the Android build system or a custom one created for production purposes.
 Please refer to this technical note for more information regarding how to sign system applications.
-Also, there is a quick example on signing the UF Client Service APK, below.
+Also, a signing example is provided in section Signing the UF client service APK.

 Note: For a successful installation, this guide assumes that you've powered on your equipment, have debug/developer mode enabled in Android, and have connected your device to your computer so that the adb utility can be used to side-load (install) APKs and copy the ufConf.conf file to your device.

 Download the APKs¶

 We've pre-signed the the uf client service APK with the:

 Signing the UF client service APK¶

 In the case that you need to sign the uf client service APK with different platform keys, you will need the following standard keys that were also used to sign your OS image:

 You also will need the signapk.jar utility, which you can find under the Android OS buildsystem folder: